Request for Proposals FAQs

 - engage with a diverse range of knowledge, people, and perspectives

-- identify the ways that racial inequities impact youth, expanded learning opportunities, and educational outcomes
+- Identify and address the ways that racial inequities impact youth, expanded learning opportunities, and educational outcomes

 - experience a sense of belonging to nourish social connection and professional networking

-- learn how to implement tangible practices that promote an equitable expanded learning opportunity ecosystem
+- learn how to implement tangible practices that promote high quality programs and an equitable expanded learning opportunity ecosystem

 - strive to recognize power dynamics throughout programs and systems and begin to strategize how to co-create stronger partnerships across sectors